s1232/s1232.github.io/_posts/2025-09-28-soft-hyphen-in-json-text.md

 ![Heat_pump_photo](/images/f1155.jpg)

 For years I have a had script running to fetch various useful and less useful parameters from Nibe's API, but this broke down when they decided to redo their service entirely.
-This morning I set out to restore the every-minute read of paramaters and this post is describe a small but interesting detour hit when doing so.
+This morning I set out to restore the every-minute read of paramaters and this post presents a small but interesting detour hit when doing so.

 ## Authenticating